evilusean/Pysean/Sean/JapaNaeS/readme.md

 Kanji = used for words of chinese origin adapted into Japanese </br>
   On-yomi = way to read kanji from chinese pronounciation </br>
   Kun-yomi = way to read kanji from japanese pronounciation </br>
-Furigana = Hiragana characters are used to spell out the pronunciation of a kanji be being written above(or beside) Keigo (敬語) means “respectful language” </br>
+Furigana = Hiragana characters are used to spell out the pronunciation of a kanji be being written above(or beside)</br>
+Keigo (敬語) means “respectful language” </br>
 Teineigo (丁寧語) is the standard polite form</br>
 Sonkeigo (尊敬語) is used when you show respect to others in situations where you are talking about someone else who is  higher status</br>